naveenrevalino/MyLearning-React-CodeSubmit/README.md

 You have to complete these 4 tasks:

-1. Connect the app to the API
+1. Connect the app to the API : Done
-2. Create a responsive grid card layout for the patients
+2. Create a responsive grid card layout for the patients : Done
-3. Add a pagination for the patient list
+3. Add a pagination for the patient list : Done
-4. Deliver the delete patient endpoint
+4. Deliver the delete patient endpoint : TODO

 ## 1. Connect the app to the API